 Introduction to Number Theory

 Introduction to Number Theory covers fundamental principles of number theory, including primes and composites, divisors and multiples, divisibility, remainders, modular arithmetic, and number bases.
-This is a 4-week camp as the students will work through a textbook and build cumulative mastery in Number Theory.
+Students will work through approximately half the Number Theory textbook textbook.

-This camp is targeted at advanced readers who want to explore children's classics at a deeper level.
+This literature portion of this camp is targeted at advanced readers who want to explore children's classics at a deeper level.
 We'll explore questions like What is children's literature?
 How has it changed throughout history?
 What is it like today?

 -